Reading time: 6 min.

 • You’ve achieved the results you want and no longer want to use Minoxidil.

 In general, you’re more likely to stop using Minoxidil if you don’t see any improvements in your hair [1].
-You may also be more inclined to discontinue Minoxidil if you have adverse effects from the treatment.
+You may also be more inclined to discontinue Minoxidil if you have adverse effects from the hair loss treatment.

 What happens if you stop using Minoxidil?